-The Pediatric Ear, Hearing, and Balance Center at the Massachusetts Eye and Ear Infirmary provides state-of-the-art multidisciplinary care for infants and children who have severe to profound hearing loss and may be candidates for a cochlear implant.
+The Pediatric Ear, Hearing, and Balance Center at Massachusetts Eye and Ear provides state-of-the-art multidisciplinary care for infants and children who have severe to profound hearing loss and may be candidates for a cochlear implant.
 We are the only center in Boston that provides both experience and expertise for all three FDA approved cochlear implants made by Advanced Bionics Corporation, Med-El Corporation, and Cochlear Corporation.

 Cochlear implant candidates are seen and evaluated by a pediatric otologic surgeon, pediatric audiologist, and a speech therapist.
 Additionally, children who have congenital hearing loss and whose parents are interested in pursuing full developmental and genetics evaluation are referred to our colleagues at the Massachusetts General Hospital for Children, who can then provide state-of-the-art testing and evaluation of an infant or child who has a congenital hearing loss.
 This is done to ensure that there are no other conditions associated with a child’s hearing loss, as well as to determine the potential cause of the hearing loss through genetic testing.